overegneered/rowing.egneer.ing/content/racing/bumps/divisions.md

 ## Fixed and Rowing On divisions

-Within each side, the top four the **fixed divisions**, and remain constant between years (with the exception of [[scratching|scratches]] and re-insertions), owing to the fact that crews in these divisions are more reliably entered into racing.
+Within each side, the top four are the **fixed divisions**, and remain constant between years (with the exception of [[scratching|scratches]] and re-insertions), owing to the fact that crews in these divisions are more reliably entered into racing.

-The bottom two/three divisions are the **Rowing On divisions**, because participation in them requires successful completion of the [[Rowing On]] qualifying race.
+The bottom two/three divisions are the **Rowing On divisions**, because participation in them requires successful completion of the [[rowing on]] qualifying race.
 This allows new crews to enter the start order.

 ## Half divisions